CompEvol/Waiheke2026/README.md

 ## Accommodation:

 We recommend that you book early since February is a busy time for Waiheke Island.
-For comfortable and affordable accommodation, you may consider [Onetangi Beach Apartments](https://onetangi.co.nz/) or the [Waiheke Backpackers Hostel](https://www.waihekebackpackers.co.nz/), both offering good value and convenient locations.
+For  accommodation, consider [Onetangi Beach Apartments](https://onetangi.co.nz/) which is comfortable and offers some good sharing options or nice units if you are well-funded, or the [Waiheke Backpackers Hostel](https://www.waihekebackpackers.co.nz/) which is good value.
+Both are close to the meeting venue.
-Alternatively, popular websites such as Bookabach and Airbnb offer a variety of holiday houses for rent.
+Alternatively, websites such as Bookabach and Airbnb offer a variety of holiday houses for rent.

 ## Ferry to Waiheke